brian-carroll/elm_c_wasm/NOTES.md

+# Build system

+## Port to Windows
+- So I can do debugging more easily
+  - gdb is awful and VS Code on WSL is not good.
+- GC will need Windows heap allocation https://docs.microsoft.com/en-us/windows/win32/api/heapapi/nf-heapapi-heapcreate

+Steps
-# Rewriting "GC Full" handling
+1. Rewrite "GC Full" handling
+  - Needed for Microsoft compiler compatibility since my custom exception thing uses non-standard GNU-C "statement expression".

-- [x] use standard longjmp instead of basically rolling my own version of that
+  - use standard longjmp instead of basically rolling my own version of that.
     - Emscripten says that longjmp and C++ exceptions are v expensive.
-They prob have to do what I did.
+But my thing is the same so also slow!
+    - This is really the cost imposed by Wasm for not being able to examine stack or registers.
-- [x] redo string growing for Debug.toString and Json.encode
+  - redo string growing for Debug.toString and Json.encode
     - need to update the size every time, can't capture the exception value anymore
-- [x] check everywhere with `GC_malloc(false, x)` for similar size update stuff
+  - check everywhere with `GC_malloc(false, x)` for similar size update stuff
-- search for CAN_THROW
+  - Get rid of CAN_THROW
+2. Get compiler to work with new "GC full" stuff
+3. Get GC working on Windows
 ```c
 #include <heapapi.h>
 size_t heap_init_bytes = GC_INITIAL_HEAP_MB * 1024 * 1024;